 Conveniently located 76 kilometers from Kansai International Airport in Ibaraki, our Osaka campus will be comprised of 485,000 square feet (45,000 square meters) and will feature two four-story, state-of the-art facilities built to withstand even the worst of earthquakes.
-Once fully developed, the campus will offer customers 40MW of capacity spread across eight data modules of 5MW each.
-The first phase, scheduled for completion in Q2 2024, will include 5MW of IT load with 325W/SF (3.5kW/M²) average density.
+Once fully developed, the campus will offer customers 56MW of capacity.
+The first phase is scheduled for completion in Q2 2025.

 We’re pleased to offer all the advantages that come with choosing Vantage Data Centers.
 You’ll find a unique combination of people and technology: cooling and power that’s both sustainable and reliable; flexible room design and rigidly enforced physical security; and amenities that keep your staff happy—all backed by operational excellence at every location as we scrupulously adhere to our rigorous service and delivery standards across the globe.

 Vantage’s Osaka date center campus will provide N+1 redundancy across all systems.
 An on-campus substation and state-of-the-art electrical equipment are the foundation for maximum efficiency and reliability, ultimately ensuring customer uptime thanks to the support from a world-class in-house operations team.

 - N+1 substation on campus at 77KV